-As for PokerStars USA, the operator was initially refused entry due to its decision to continue catering to American players after the passage of the UIGEA.
-However, the company has eventually made it into the regulated market in the States, and has led the market in many ways since with its best in class online poker product, superb mobile app and top class technical support.
+As for PokerStars US, the operator was initially refused entry due to its decision to continue catering to American players after the passage of the UIGEA.
+However, the company has eventually made it into the regulated market in the States and has led the market in many ways since with its best in class online poker product, superb mobile app, and top-class technical support.

-Although PokerStars in the US is currently live in three states, there is no shared liquidity between the sites.
-The current legislation on the federal level does not yet allow for this, so the room continues to operate within confines of individual states.
+Although in the US, PokerStars is currently live in three states, there is no shared liquidity between the sites.
+The current legislation on the federal level does not yet allow for this, so the room continues to operate within the confines of individual states.

 Changes are on the horizon, though, and we are likely to see the PokerStars US network go live in full capacity in the near future.
 With the DOJ passing on the opportunity to appeal the court decision reverting the Wire Act interpretation to encompass only sports betting, the future of interstate poker looks very bright.

-As of May 2021, PokerStars in the USA operates three state-regulated rooms.
+As of May 2021, PokerStars US operates three state-regulated rooms.
 These are:

 All three rooms share a lot of similarities, the most notable one being the same software used across all regulated markets.
-Players in the US get to play on the same, top-quality platform available to the rest-of-the-world player pool.
+Poker players in the US get to play on the same, top-quality platform available to the rest-of-the-world player pool.

 However, individual rooms offer different tournament schedules, cash game limits, and game formats, so there are some differences to be aware of.
-We are bringing you the quick overview of all PokerStars USA sites with links to in-depth reviews if you want more information.
+We are bringing you a quick overview of all PokerStars US sites with links to in-depth reviews if you want more information.

 PokerStars NJ was launched in 2016 after the company was finally given the green light to apply for the license, which was subsequently granted.
 It was a major step into the young but promising regulated online poker market of the United States.

 New players can choose from two welcome bonus options: